 The human body is an amazing organism, and the endocrine system is one of its wonders.
 The more you learn about the variety of hormones your body produces and the way they orchestrate nearly every internal process necessary for your health, the more you’ll respect and admire this key component of your well-being.

 If you’re facing a case of gynecomastia and you don’t believe hormone issues are a factor, that’s perfectly fine.
-We treat many cases of man boobs in New York that appear “idiopathic,” meaning they have no known cause.
+We treat many cases of man boobs that appear “idiopathic,” meaning they have no known cause.
 If you’re not sure whether low or high estrogen levels may be at play, that’s ok too.
 Call us for an appointment at 561-367-9101 and we’ll evaluate your situation.
 If we feel a visit to an endocrinologist is indicated, we’ll let you know.

 Photo by Justin Shaifer from Pexels